 8 years sailing experience, over 10,000 miles at sea, well over 100 night watches, one Biscay Crossing, five years living aboard and over 500 nights at anchor.
 Longest sea trip... over 650 miles from Levkas to Tabarka non-stop.
-As of Sept 2011 Maury is fighting a very serious illness, and is unlikely to be back on board for a while yet.
-I'm sure you'll all wish her a full recovery, and her directory updates will have to wait a while.
+For a while now Maury has been fighting a very serious illness, and has not fully recovered.
+Her business directory updates will have to wait a while.

 23 years sailing experience having owned boats ranging from a 21' strip planked sloop to a 60 ton gaff rigged MFV.
 (Not forgetting an 18' speedboat with a 140 HP engine !)
 9 years live aboard experience on different boats, well over 30,000 miles sea experience as a skipper, 7 Biscay crossings, and coming up for 1000 nights spent at anchor.
 Longest non-stop sea trip... over 800 miles from mainland Spain to the Canaries on a gaff ketch.
 Current boat Westerly Longbow 31'.
 A cautious mariner, never had any injured crew or had to call for help.